Lockwood-Community-Church/bylaws/bylaws.md

            The Elders will decide, after investigation, if sufficient evidence exists to disqualify the nominee.
         g.
-At the Annual Meeting, the recommended Deacon(s) will be presented to the church for affirmation by consensus (as defined in Article X of the LCC Constitution).
+At the Annual Meeting, the recommended Deacon(s) will be presented to the church for affirmation by consensus (as defined in Article VI of the LCC Constitution).

 4. <ins>Deacons' Term of Service</ins>